-Hannah talks about her struggles with glaucoma and why she supports Glaucoma Research Foundation in our search for a cure.
+Hannah talks about her personal struggles with glaucoma and why she supports Glaucoma Research Foundation in our search for a cure.
 We interviewed Hannah at our first annual Glaucoma Patient Summit in San Francisco, March 2019.

 I’m Hannah Eckstein and I’m from Nashville, Tennessee.

 Right now, I’m a senior at Lipscomb Academy and I’m attending Bellarmine University.
 Glaucoma has affected by life mainly because I’m involved as a vet tech, which is at a veterinary clinic, which is what I want to do.
 When I’m there, my passion is in surgery and my boss tries to show me simple surgeon’s knots to try and prep me for vet school.
 And I’m already seeing myself struggle.
 So glaucoma is mainly going to affect my future, I think, more than it is now.
 Because I already see the basic struggles I’m going to have, where other students are going to be ahead of me and I’m going to have to work much harder to do exactly what I need to do.

 What do you wish other people knew about glaucoma?

 All my friends know, because of me, but if I were to say to a random 17-year-old on the street, no one would know what I was talking about.
 Or if they did, they would think “oh my grandma had that.”
 They wouldn’t actually know that it was such a leading cause of blindness in children, which I think is crazy — that something so powerful and far-reaching as glaucoma is known as an older person’s disease when in reality it affects so many more people.
 You would think it would be heard about more since blindness is such a bad thing and such an evident thing in our society, that we need to talk about it more.